How to Get Commercial Cleaning Contracts: Find Bids and Win More Clients

 1. Create a cleaning contract proposal

-Your pricing is set, and you’re ready to write a proposal, a document that outlines your services, experience, and what makes your commercial cleaning business stand out.
+Your proposal should clearly outline your services, experience, and what makes your commercial cleaning business stand out.
+Include important details like:

 - Company overview, business license, and history